 In addition to rocking any shade of brunette (whether it be from a brown shade of a 4n, 5n hair color, or even as dark as 2n), you’ll look good in just about any color shirt or dress.
 Red, green, blue, white—you can wear them all!
 But stick to the more muted shades of each color.
 Over-saturated shades like magenta or electric blue can overwhelm your neutral skin tone.

 Red, orange, and yellow undertones naturally combine to make up the different shades of brown hair.
 And if you dye hair a shade of brown, those naturally warm, sometimes brassy tones can sometimes show through your color.
 Brassiness gives hair a dull, matte look.
 So to keep your color looking shiny, healthy and vibrant, follow these tips.

 Because blue is across from orange on the color wheel, blue pigments in blue shampoo and conditioner help cancel out brassy orange and red tones in shades of brown hair.
 Try adding blue shampoo and conditioner to your color maintenance routine to keep your brunette locks fresh and luminous.

 When caring for your ideal brown shade, stock up on products formulated for brunettes.
+From brown shampoos to brown hair gloss, there are many products for brunettes that can easily refresh hair color.
 The right products can subtly brighten and deepen different tones in your brown hair as you wash for a shinier, more dimensional brunette.

 The sun’s rays have a natural bleaching effect on colored hair, causing your color to fade and brassiness to show through.
 Where a wide-brimmed hat or experiment with a UV-protecting hairspray.